-- Navy mesh shorts, no logo Year-round uniform \ make good choice based on forecast - Navy sweatpants, no logo Winter uniform - Gray cotton PE shirt, BSCS logo Year-round uniform
+- Navy mesh athletic shorts (no shorter than 2" above the knee), no logo Year-round uniform make good choices based on forecast - Navy sweatpants, no logo Winter uniform only - Gray cotton PE shirt, BSCS logo Year-round uniform - Water bottle Water bottles are permitted as long as they are used responsibly.
+Water bottles may contain water only.
+If a student uses a water bottle irresponsibly, he/she will lose the privilege of carrying one.